 It has just been announced that Sara Mohr-Pietsch is to be the next Artistic Director of Dartington Summer School and Festival.
-She is a well known broadcaster particularly on Radio 3, and also hosts music events and talks, has led education workshops and has written for a number of magazines and newspapers.
+She is a well known broadcaster particularly on Radio 3, and also hosts music events and talks, has led education workshops and written for a number of magazines and newspapers.
 She has visited Dartington many times over the years and it sounds like an exciting new appointment.
 I photographed her at Dartington a week or so ago.

 A beautiful Devon day out yesterday at Gammon Head with Red Admirals and bees feeding in the hedgerows.